Do You Dare?

 Perhaps the world will not change via Average Joe’s Portico.
 But come back, if you dare, and just maybe via challenging your thoughts it may alter your world.
 I hope the result will help you become a little better each day.
 And if you find yourself plagued with stress, anxiety and worry, you will find how to fight it off like a warrior.

 But remember, you’ve been warned.

 Tired of losing the inner battle that worry and anxiety wages inside your heart and mind?
 I am too!
 This Average Joe admits worry is a DAILY battle.
-Some of us are born with anxiety DNA.
-Are you ready to defeat it?
+Yes, some of us are born with anxiety DNA.
+Are you ready to defeat it and be able to help others you care for to conquer their worry?
 Avg Joe’s Portico is a place where we Worriers learn to become Warriors!
 Life can be a Pressure cooker, how would you like to uncork the steam and turn it into positive power?
 MORE ABOUT JOE...

 Want to read more?
 Make sure you sign up for all the latest!
 Subscribe and we’ll send our latest information to your inbox.
 Subscribe today!